 In short no, but dogs can get rabies from a skunk just not through skunk spray.
-If you’ve ever seen skunks or even heard about skunks, you probably know that they are heard because of their ability to spray their victims with a very unpleasant oudor.
-This skunk spray is part of its defense mechanism that it releases after the skunks feel threatened or in danger.
+If you’ve ever seen skunks or even heard about skunks, you probably know that they are heard because of their ability to spray their victims with a very unpleasant odour.
+This skunk spray is part of its defence mechanism that it releases after the skunks feel threatened or in danger.

 If you are dealing with skunks on your lawn.
 Make sure to call the technicians from Skunk Control for fast and ethical removal!

 The skunk spray gets released from its anus’ scent glands.
 The chemical composition is quite strong due to the sulphur that it contains.
 A dog can get rabies when the dog actually bites from a skunk that is rabid by directly introducing rabies into the dog’s bloodstream.
 You can notice if skunks are rabid by paying attention to the following signs.

 - The skunk seems to walk with a limp

 - The skunk is walking around aimlessly

 There is no actual way to prevent dogs from getting bitten by skunks completely, but you can take some precautions by keeping the dog on a leash, making sure that the dog is in your view at all times, and taking the dog to familiar open field areas.
 In terms of the backyard, you can recognize the following signs when it comes to spotting skunk presence in yards.

 Skunks have a habit of tunnel burrows under existing structures close to a base so they can go in and out when they please.
 They also tunnel near vegetation and sheds.
 You must recognize these signs.
 You might see tracks, dirt that is spread around the grass.
 If you have flowerbeds you might notice that they have been trampled on.

 Our skunk removal process goes through these phases: